-Conclusions and recommendations
+Conclusions and strategic recommendations

-This note proposed a novel approach on water resource management and road development.
-There are a number of enablers that will help this approach to mature.
+This how to do note brings forward a novel approach on water resource management and road development.
+There are a number of enablers required to make this approach come to a fruitful outcome.

-Process - Integrated processes combining road development and natural resource management are key for successful implementation of water management and road construction - including a close interaction with roadside communities.
+Process - As underpinned in this note, integrated processes combining road development and natural resource management is key for successful implementation of water management and road construction as well as a closer and balanced interaction with roads side communities.

-Capacity building - water harvesting from roads is a novel concept: new knowledge and know how is required.
-Road engineers, agricultural and natural resource management experts, water managers, watershed professionals are the target groups for.
-Moreover water harvesting in roads may be included in university curricula and in vocational training.
+Capacity building - water harvesting from roads is a novel concept, new knowledge and know how is required.
+Road engineers, agricultural and natural resource management experts, water managers, landscape architects are the target groups.
+Moreover water harvesting in roads shall be included in university curriculum on colleges covering related fields.

-New design standards - road design standards with a holistic landscape/watershed approach are needed.
-Clever combinations of surface and ground water drainage with water harvesting structures and natural resource management techniques must be included in design principles for rural roads.
+New design standards - regarding road construction, design standards with a holistic landscape/watershed approach are needed.
+Clever combination of surface and ground water drainage with water harvesting structures and natural resource management techniques must be included in design principles for rural roads.

-International organizations such as IFAD can 'pave the way' - to ensure negative effects of roads are not only reduced but also reversed into assets and that new design processes and techniques are incorporated in the road investment programs that they support.
+International funders such as IFAD can 'pave the way' - to ensure negative effects of roads are not only reduced but also reversed into assets and new design processes and techniques should be incorporated in the road investment programs that they support.
 Benefits from water harvesting in roads are ample.
-As shown from Yemen but also from experiences in other countries these are amongst others - erosion management preventing damage to roads and the surrounding landscape, road water harvesting structures used to recharge the shallow ground water, surface water storage through borrow pits and shallow ponds can supply domestic and livestock watering activities, increase in sand mining activities, improved flood control and flood spreading through embankments/fords/low causeways/water spreading weirs, re-greening of grazing lands, community involvement and labour generation through O & M practices, reduced maintenance costs due to more resilient roads, benefits for local communities making use of water for irrigation and other marketable goods, additional water supply sources through sand dams and spring capturing.
+As shown from several country experiences these are amongst others - erosion issues causing severe damage to roads and landscape can be avoid and/or tackled, water harvesting structures can be used to recharge the shallow ground water increasing water availability, surface water storage through borrow pits and shallow ponds can supply domestic and livestock watering activities, increase in sand mining activities, flood control and flood spreading through embankments/fords/low causeways/water spreading weirs, regreening of grazing lands, community involvement and labour generation through O & M practices, reduced maintenance costs due to more resilient roads, benefits for local communities making use of water for irrigation and other marketable goods, additional water supply sources through sand dams and spring capturing.